ag-grid/ag-charts/README.md

 AgCharts.createFinancialChart(options);
 ```

-Once created, users will have an interactive Financial Chart that they can add annotations to:
+Once created, users will have a Financial Chart that can interact with and add annotations to.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./packages/ag-charts-website/public/images/readme-assets/financial-charts-annotations.gif"/>